 Dessert was a special treat in my childhood home.
 Mom occasionally bought cookies, ice cream, or potato chips and French onion dip, technically not dessert, but oh so yummy.
 My dad was a mechanic and my mother was a waitress, so with four children, money was tight.
 Desserts and salty snacks were considered luxuries, and my mother wisely spent most of her grocery budget on food for our meals.
 My nana Kitty’s house was a dessert desert, unless you count the raisins or saltine crackers she tried to pass off as goodies.
 On the other hand, my grandma Olive’s house was dessert oasis filled with freshly baked cakes, cookies, or pies, and she always had ice cream in the freezer.
 But Grandma Olive lived 350 miles away, and we only saw her for two or three weeks a year.

 Our neighbors had dessert after every evening meal.
-I don’t think Shirley ever baked anything, unless it was a ready-to-pop-in-oven item, but her husband Bill expected a sweet after supper.
+I don’t think Shirley ever baked anything, unless it was a ready-to-pop-in-the-oven item, but her husband Bill expected a sweet after supper.
 So, Shirley bought cookies, Danish, ice cream, and pies.
 My mother bristled at this, saying that having dessert every day was unhealthy.

 My sisters and I never cared that Shirley and Bill’s children had dessert every night while we didn’t.
 We envied them because they had a built-in dishwasher!
 While my sisters and I cleared the kitchen table and washed and dried all the dishes and pots and pans after a meal for six people, the neighbor kids unloaded and loaded a dishwasher after a meal for five people.
 Bill went to work in a suit and tie, and Shirley was a stay-at-home mom.
 Bill made more money than my mother and dad did together.
 And even as a child, I knew this was why they could afford daily desserts, a dishwasher, and Scrubbing Bubbles, while my sisters and I dreamed of Oreos, washed dishes by hand, and scoured our kitchen sink with Comet.